-The IDFA Political Action Committee (PAC), which allows IDFA members to pool their resources and speak in a unified voice, is an integral part of IDFA's legislative efforts on Capitol Hill.
+The IDFA Political Action Committee (PAC) allows IDFA members to pool their resources and speak in a unified voice.
+It is an integral part of IDFA's legislative efforts on Capitol Hill.

 Please review our PAC Frequently Asked Questions (FAQs).